SymCUniverse/Foundations/README.md

 χ = γ / (2|ω|)

-The critical value χ = 1 marks:

-a second-order exceptional point,

-peak information efficiency,

-fastest monotone relaxation,

-the transition between underdamping and overdamping.
+The critical value χ = 1 marks: a second-order exceptional point, peak information efficiency, fastest monotone relaxation, the transition between underdamping and overdamping.

 Systems with 0.8 ≤ χ ≤ 1.0 exhibit stable adaptive behavior.
 This same structure appears across quantum dissipation, cosmology, inheritance mechanisms, and complex adaptive systems.
 Any system linearizable near equilibrium inherits χ-structure by necessity, making SymC a candidate boundary constraint on physical theories.

 Purpose

 This repository provides:

-a consolidated location for all foundational SymC papers,

-version-stable PDF releases,

-supplementary mathematical derivations,

-a reference base for ongoing SymC research.
+a consolidated location for all foundational SymC papers, version-stable PDF releases, supplementary mathematical derivations, and a reference base for ongoing SymC research.

 Domain papers live in separate repositories.